11 Ways for Small Businesses To Use AI in 2026

 8. Legal departments

 Corporate legal departments process and analyze large volumes of data and documents.
 Rather than reviewing documents and completing other administrative processes manually, AI can simplify many legal tasks, enabling lawyers to spend more time providing clients with expert guidance.
+According to a 2025 survey of 800 legal professionals conducted by Ironclad, 69% of respondents use AI at work.
+Additionally, 93% of those who use AI believe doing so has improved their work.

 Here are some specific ways that AI can be used in legal departments:

-• Research and analysis.
+- Research and analysis.
 Legal research involves spending a significant amount of time reviewing legal cases, laws, regulations, and precedents, among other information.
 AI-powered tools and platforms like CoCounsel, Paxton, and Callidus can automatically retrieve, organize, and analyze relevant legal documents.
 This simplifies the process of legal professionals finding critical information, helping them to more quickly extract key insights and make informed decisions.

-• Compliance.
-Different industries and businesses have to maintain compliance with specific regulations, such as HIPAA for U.S. healthcare data and GDPR for businesses that collect data from European Union Citizens.
+- Compliance.
+Different industries and businesses have to maintain compliance with specific regulations, such as HIPAA for U.S. health care data and GDPR for businesses that collect data from European Union Citizens.
 Compliance standards are complex and failing to maintain compliance can lead to breaches or penalties.
 Companies can leverage and train AI algorithms to understand specific laws and regulations and identify discrepancies more efficiently than manual methods.

-Document automation.
+- Document automation.
 AI tools such as Gavel, Clio Draft, and Briefpoint can help generate initial drafts of standard legal documents, such as contracts, nondisclosure agreements (NDAs), wills, and leases, saving legal teams time and reducing human error.
 Keep in mind, while AI can create drafted legal documents, thorough review by a legal professional is critical before using any AI-generated documents.

 9. Accounting